DiligentGraphics/DiligentEngine/README.md

 cmake -D CMAKE_SYSTEM_VERSION=8.1 -S . -B ./build/Win64_8.1 -G "Visual Studio 16 2019" -A x64
 ```

-If you use MinGW, you can generate the make files using the command below (please be aware of some [known build issues](https://github.com/ocornut/imgui/issues/3183)):
+If you use MinGW, you can generate the make files using the command below (note however that the functionalty
+will be limited and that MinGW is not a recommended way to build the engine):

 ```
 cmake -S . -B ./build/MinGW -D CMAKE_BUILD_TYPE=Release -G "MinGW Makefiles"
 ```

-**WARNING!** In current implementation, full path to cmake build folder **must not contain white spaces**.
+:warning: In current implementation, full path to cmake build folder **must not contain white spaces**.

 To enable Vulkan validation layers, you will need to download [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) and add environemt
 variable `VK_LAYER_PATH` that contains path to the *Bin* directory in VulkanSDK installation folder.